sadman1075/sadman1075/README.md

 <h3 align="left">About Me:</h3>
 <p align="left">
 As a frontend web developer, I specialize in creating the visual and interactive aspects of websites.
 My work involves transforming designs into functional web interfaces using languages like HTML, CSS, and JavaScript.
-My focus is on the user experience, ensuring that websites are not only visually appealing but also easy to navigate and responsive across different devices.
+My focus is on the user experience, ensuring that websites are not only visually appealing but also easy to navigate and responsive across different devices.Additionally, I work with frameworks and libraries like React.js to build dynamic and efficient web applications.
+My passion for coding and your goal to create modern web systems help you make a positive impact on the digital world.

 </p>

 <img align="right" alt="coding" width="400" src="https://imarticus.org/blog/wp-content/uploads/2021/12/djbwgfw.gif">